How to Cook Salmon from Frozen Without Thawing in the Oven

 I used a salmon called Keta – which is wild but isn’t as pink as some other members of the species.
 I found it on sale for $8 per pound and for wild salmon that is a good deal.

 I like sockeye salmon as well but I do stay away from farmed salmon unless it comes from Norway.
-I have found that I don’t like the taste of farmed Atlantic salmon and they add food coloring to it (which is so weird!).
+I have found that I don’t like the taste of some farmed Atlantic salmon and they add food coloring to it (which is so weird!).

 I wish salmon was less expensive so I could eat it more often because it is such a good source of omega-3 fatty acids and protein (and so low in calories!).